-Biological corrosives attack human tissue and cause irritation, chemical burns, and in severe cases, tissue destruction.
+Corrosive materials attack human tissue and cause irritation, chemical burns, and in severe cases, tissue destruction.
 In case of skin or eye contact, prompt treatment with a physiologically correct buffered saline solution is important.
 After thorough washing, with a buffered saline solution or at an eye wash station, if indication of tissue damage exists, obtain medical attention as soon as possible.

 Nose, throat, and lung injury may be caused by inhaling corrosive gases, vapors, or aerosols.
-The irritant nature of most airborne corrosives usually provide warning of exposure but cannot and must not be depended on as the means to determine exposure.
-Any indications of unhealthy respiratory exposures to corrosive substance must be brought to the attention of a qualified health professional.
+The irritant nature of most airborne corrosives usually provides warning of exposure but cannot and must not be depended on as the means to determine exposure.
+Any indications of unhealthy respiratory exposure to corrosive substances must be brought to the attention of a qualified health professional.